pingcap/tidb-operator/en/initialize-a-cluster.md

 > **Note:**
 >
 > Currently no verification has been implemented for `initSql`.
-You can create accounts and set passwords in `initSql`, but it is not recommended because passwords created this way are saved as plaintext in the initializer job object.
+You can create accounts and set passwords in `initSql`, but it is not recommended to do so because passwords created this way are saved as plaintext in the initializer job object.

 ## Step 4: Initialize the cluster